CoLRev-Environment/colrev/docs/source/dev_docs/dev_status.rst

 A detailed overview of the project status and the roadmap is provided below.
 The maturity is rated as follows:

 .. list-table::
-   :widths: 20 80
+   :widths: 20 55 25
    :header-rows: 1

    * - Status
      - Description
+     - Recommended for
    * - |EXPERIMENTAL|
-     - Functionality may not be fully implemented, tested, or documented. **Recommended for developers, not for general users.**
+     - Functionality may not be fully implemented, tested, or documented.
+     - **Developers, not for general users.**
    * - |MATURING|
-     - Functionality is implemented, partially tested, and documented. **Recommended for users with technical expertise.**
+     - Functionality is implemented, partially tested, and documented.
+     - **Users with technical expertise.**
    * -  |STABLE|
      - Functionality is fully implemented, including unit and user tests, as well as comprehensive documentation.
-Reviewed from a technical and methodological perspective. **Recommended for use.**
+Reviewed from a technical and methodological perspective.
+     - **Everyone.**

 The goal is to release new versions on a bi-monthly basis.
 The current focus is on the data management and integration with Git.
 Once CoLRev has matured, UIs should make it accessible to a broader user base.
 For details see the `milestones on GitHub <https://github.com/CoLRev-Environment/colrev/milestones>`_.